YitingLiu97/End-to-End-In-Game-Style-Transfer-Tutorial/README.md

 # End-to-End-In-Game-Style-Transfer-Tutorial
 ![unity-style-transfer-screenshot](https://raw.githubusercontent.com/cj-mills/End-to-End-In-Game-Style-Transfer-Tutorial/main/images/unity-style-transfer-screenshot.png)

-**Note:** Note: Complete the following steps before running the project for the first time.
+**Note:** Complete the following steps before running the project for the first time.
 1. Open the Kinematica folder in the Assets section.
 2. Double-click on the `Unit` asset.
 3. Click `Build` in the pop-up window.